 Falconry is something that I was interested in even before The Simpsons did an episode about it last month.
 It is a sport of kings in that it’s the closest to athletic activity the average monarch would be up for.
 I did not actually go hunting, instead I had a lesson in handling the bird.
 I find myself less opposed to the concept of hunting with a hawk than conventional hunting.
 After all, in falconry, the hunter is essentially just a bystander in an evolutionary arms race that goes back to the Eocene.

 We went to New England Falconry in Hadley, run by Chris Davis.
 The birds in question were Harris’s Hawks, a raptor from the western United States, which is a good starter bird.
-They hunt in packs, working together to drive out prey and then setting upon it with razor sharp talons.
-Though seeing as hawks predate razors by several million years, we should be calling razors talon sharp.

 To protect my soft simian skin from these appendages adapted for evisceration, I wore a heavy leather glove like a fireplace mitt -- a gauntlet really -- that went half way down my forearm.
 The hawks are trained to fly to the glove when it is raised, leading to two important rules.
 The first is to hold the hand level and away from the body, creating a flat landing spot for the hawk from the back of the thumb and the side of the index finger.
 The second is to keep your hand by your side unless you want a modern velociraptor diving at you.

 When it was time, I would hold my hand up and out.
 Chris would place a small fragment of beef on my glove between my thumb and first finger, and step back.
 He gave a whistle, and the hawk swooped down.
 She would flap her wings once or twice then coast a foot above the ground toward me, talons outstretched.